Buying Illinois Deer Hunting Land For Sale

 Adjacent Landowners & Parcel Sizes

-One of the most important features to look at is adjacent landowner parcel sizes here in Illinois.
+One of the most important features to look at is adjacent landowner parcel size and layout.
 Size does matter in this instance and generally bigger is better.
 No two pieces are the same, so there’s no blanket rule but you should take a look at the terrain features, water, roads, houses and percentage of available whitetail habitat in the immediate surrounding parcels.
 You have to come to terms with the fact that your neighbors will have an impact on the quality of deer that you will be able to hunt.
 If you have 6 different landowners and they all let 2-4 guys hunt their ground, then you have 12-24 guys not including yourself, hunting for that “trophy” whitetail.
 Granted, not all hunters are after a mature whitetail but the odds of a buck growing to maturity dwindles with higher hunter density on neighboring parcels.

-Most whitetail hunters across the Midwest are familiar with the “neighbor that shoots anything that walks past”.
+Most whitetail hunters across the Midwest are familiar with the “neighbor that will shoot anything that walks past”.
 I hunted a small acre parcel that was surrounded by 3 different landowners who also own small acreage.
-During gun season, every deer in the woods is helter-skelter looking for a rock to crawl under!
+During gun season, every deer in the woods is helter-skelter looking for a rock to crawl under.
 It does not make for a very enjoyable hunting experience.
 In the ideal situation, you would want your land to be connected to or adjacent to a large tract of timber and diverse habitat or large pockets of inadequate hunting.. i.e. large agriculture fields or cattle pastures.
-Large parcel sizes and large areas of hard to access property, create isolated pockets of habitat that help bucks reach maturity.
+Large parcel sizes and large areas of hard to access and hunt property, create isolated pockets of habitat that help bucks reach maturity.

 Terrain effects deer movement, habitat, and the location a mature buck will bed.
 When you’re searching for a piece of ground, identify the different terrain features on the property and how they correlate with your neighbors’ properties.